Q. My niece has been diagnosed with body dysmorphic disorder. I've heard of it, but I'm not sure what it is exactly.

-Being self-conscious about one's looks may be a problem, but it's not a psychiatric condition — unless it takes the distressing and sometimes disabling form of body dysmorphic disorder.
-People who have this disorder are preoccupied with what they regard as defects in their bodies or faces.
-In about half of the cases, this concern reaches delusional proportions.
-Others with the disorder know that their worries are irrational, but this only makes them feel ashamed and causes them to suffer in secret.
+A. Concern about appearance is usually normal, and a sign of healthy self-esteem.
+But being overly self-conscious about looks may be a problem, and it's extremely distressing when it takes the form of body dysmorphic disorder (BDD).
+People who have this condition are preoccupied with what they regard as physical defects.
+In many cases, this concern reaches delusional proportions: they see bodily flaws that aren't there and have little to no awareness that their worries are irrational.
+Some with the disorder know that they're unreasonably hung up on some aspect of their appearance, but this only makes them feel ashamed and causes them to keep their painful symptoms a secret.

 Often people with BDD become preoccupied with checking their appearance in the mirror or they spend an inordinate amount of time grooming.
 The shame they feel may cause them to avoid socializing.
 They may focus on their appearance to the exclusion of everything else, including work or personal relationships.
 BDD increases the risk for suicide and half of those with the disorder develop alcohol or drug problems.

 Although public awareness of the problem has increased in recent years, BDD is still more common than many realize, perhaps because many people manage to conceal their symptoms from families and doctors.
 Some researchers estimate the prevalence may be as high as 2% of Americans.

 Similar numbers of men and women have BDD, despite the stereotype that women are more concerned with their appearance.
 Men often have a variation called muscle dysmorphia.
 Someone with this problem believes his body is too small or not muscular enough — he may get compulsive about working out, be prone to eating disorders, and abuse anabolic steroids.